 - Pine Hollow Auto Diagnostic

 Rainman Ray’s Repairs (found HERE)

-This channel launched early in 2021, and I only discovered it about 3 weeks ago.
+This channel launched early in 2021.
 Ray works in an independent repair shop in Sarasota, Florida.
 He publishes a video daily, and picks interesting repairs to highlight.

 His videos are interspersed with dry humor and some really good diagnostic explanations.
 He makes each repair look easy, which makes the videos fun and informative.